Seek-One/aleakd/README.md

-# libaleakd
+# aleakd
-Another leak detection library
+Another leak detector

 aleakd use is a simple libray that override the malloc and free function to help to find some memory leaks problems.